ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 The cue ball starts sliding (<span style="color: red">red</span>) and then transitions to rolling (<span style="color: green">green</span>).
 Offscreen, it transitions to stationary.
 Because I struck down with side english, there is a slight masse (curve) in the trajectory.
 In total, there are **two transition events**: (1) a sliding-rolling transition event and (2) a rolling-stationary transition event.

-In comparison, this is what happens when the system state is evolved using **event-based evolution**.
+In comparison, this is what happens when the system state is evolved using the **event-based algorithm**.

 ```python
 In [4]: shot.setup_test('straight_shot')